Driving Value in 3rd-Generation Outsourcing. Rejuvenating key supplier relationship through collaboration on new contract.

 Further, Trascent helped define and prioritize opportunities for the company to change its own internal processes, behaviors and structures to gain further cost savings.
 In the end, the incumbent contract was extended.
 The Trascent team worked closely with the company’s FM team throughout the negotiation process to finalize the contract and ensure a smooth, non-disruptive transition as the relationship moved into a new phase.
 To build momentum and drive change across the enterprise, the company and the supplier conducted a joint “roadshow,” visiting key sites to share information about the changes and enhancements.

-Results: Major Savings, Stronger Relationship, Long-Term Alignment
+Results: Major Facilities Management Savings, Stronger Supplier Relationship, Long-Term Alignment

 In renewing the incumbent relationship, the company generated direct cost savings of 15%, a substantial amount for a third-generation outsourcing relationship.
 Because those savings were achieved collaboratively, the supplier remains motivated and focused on delivering value.
 The overall relationship did not suffer due to renegotiations, which is a common potential issue in this type of situation.